Skip to main content

 desc = "Reveal dog.jpg on my-server"

-SFTP Provider
+SFTP Scheme

 To register an SFTP VFS named my-server, add the following to your vfs.toml: